JayJarosz/Guides/Manveers_Thundroid/thundroid_03_odroid.md

 * Create a file to keep track of authorized keys.<br/>
   `nano .ssh/authorized_keys`
   * Paste the content from the Public Key file
-  * Save and close the file
+  * Save & close the file
 * Protect the SSH folder and authorized_keys file with 700 permissions (only owner can read, write, and execute).<br/>
   `chmod -R 700 .ssh/`
 * Disconnect from your Thundroid.<br/>